towalink/wgconfig/src/README.md

   Adds an attribute/value pair to the given peer ('None' for adding an interface attribute)

   Parameters:
-  * key (str): Key of the new peer.
+  * key (str): Key of the peer.
 Set to 'None' to denote the Interface section
   * attr (str) Name of the attribute to add
   * value (str or int) Value of the attribute to add
   * leading_comment (str, optional, default: None): Comment line to add before the Peer section